lokesh074/Custom-NER_model/README.md

 # Classifying Specific entities using Pre-Trained model
 Used pre trained model <br>
+**en_core_web_lg** is the trained pipeline for the English language.
+It is optimized for the CPU and contains components like ok2vec, tagger, parser, senter, ner, attribute_ruler, lemmatizer.<br>
 but we have to do some text preprocessing to prevent missclassification

 ![Screenshot (647)](https://user-images.githubusercontent.com/91384498/212624582-13892fc9-12d1-4477-ae15-12db2cb77ebf.png)